 Though we’ll be in the Adirondack Park, Camp Huntington provides cutting edge instructional technology, including “Smart” classrooms and Wi-Fi connectivity.
-Huntington’s library provides resources in addition to the world-class library and archive at the Adirondack Museum.
+Huntington’s library provides resources in addition to the world-class library and archive at the Adirondack Experience.

 The State University of New York, College at Cortland, which owns Camp Huntington, is a non-smoking campus.
 Therefore, smoking is absolutely prohibited in camp.
 Be advised that the camp has basic first aid, but the nearest hospital is in Utica, NY, approximately 80 miles away.
 Pets are prohibited.
 Unfortunately, families cannot be accommodated.

 Old Main, Room 212-B